nomemory/mockneat-site/tutorial.md

 *Note:*

-For very specific use-cases new `MockNeat` instances can be created by invoking directly the public constructor.
-For example if we want to create a secure `MockNeat` object with `123l` as the seed:
+For particular use-cases, new `MockNeat` instances can be created by invoking the directly the public constructor.
+For example, if we want to create a secure `MockNeat` object with `123l` as the seed:

 ```java
 Long seed = 123l;